Laurents Hörr: Sports car racing

 Due to Hörr's lack of funding, he made the transition to sports car racing for the 2018 season, taking part in the Michelin Le Mans Cup with French team CD Sport.
 His first season with the team was quiet, with Hörr finishing 7th in LMP3 class points.
 For 2019, he joined Luxembourg-based DKR Engineering.
 His second season in LMP3 machinery proved much more fruitful, as he and co-driver François Kirmann took overall LMP3 class honors in the Michelin Le Mans Cup, tallying two wins and five podiums across seven races.
 In February 2020, Hörr was drafted into Team Project 1's #56 GTE Am entry for the final four races of the 2019–20 FIA World Endurance Championship, replacing David Heinemeier Hansson.
 In Hörr's first race for the team, at Circuit of the Americas, the team took pole position in class alongside a third-place finish.
 In October of that year, Hörr and Jean Glorieux secured DKR Engineering's fourth consecutive Michelin Le Mans Cup title; Hörr's second in as many years.
 Hörr returned to DKR in 2021, taking on a full-season campaign in the European Le Mans Series.
 Alongside a revolving door of drivers, he claimed three race victories and took the LMP3 class title after a fourth-place finish at the final round at Portimão.

 In late 2021, Hörr was nominated by the promoters and organizers of the FIA World Endurance Championship to participate in the 2021 rookie test at Bahrain International Circuit.
 The following season, he made his debut at the 24 Hours of Le Mans, competing in the LMP2 class for DKR Engineering.
 2023 saw Hörr return full-time to the European Le Mans Series, competing for IDEC Sport alongside Paul-Loup Chatin and Paul Lafargue in the LMP2 class.
+He also took on a full-time drive in the Prototype Cup Germany, driving for Koiranen Kemppi Motorsport alongside Matthias Lüthen.
+In the former series, Hörr claimed two podiums in six races, finishing fifth in the LMP2 class championship.
+His Prototype Cup effort yielded a sole race victory and two additional podiums, en route to a sixth-place finish in the championship.